s0enke/ruempler.eu/source/_posts/upgrade-serverless-v1-to-v2-cloudformation-cdk.md

 });
 ```

-Now after making all resources explicit, we can check with another `cdk diff` that the Cloudformation will not try to delete anything the cluster depends on:
+Now after making all resources explicit, we can ensure with another `cdk diff` that Cloudformation will not try to delete anything the cluster depends on:

 ```
 ➜  serverless-v1-upgrade-cdk git:(master) ✗ npx cdk diff